 The Government of Ontario regulates every retirement home in the province through the Retirement Home Regulatory Authority (RHRA).
 Homes must meet a high standard of safety and cleanliness to receive approval from this authority, and undergo ongoing inspections regarding health and safety to remain operational.
 A good standing with the RHRA can reassure seniors and their families that they will be properly cared for.
 Always make sure to check that the retirement residence you are considering is licensed by the RHRA.

-In addition to accreditations and the regulations set by the RHRA, the Long-Term Care Homes Act of 2007 governs all long-term care homes in Ontario.
+In addition to licensing and regulation by the RHRA, the Long-Term Care Homes Act of 2007 governs all long-term care homes in Ontario.
 The act requires residences to provide safe, consistent and high-quality resident-centred care and makes sure residents feel at home, are treated with dignity and respect, and have the health care services they need available to them.
-Industry experts also recommend looking for a community accredited by a trusted organization, such as the ones below:
+Industry experts also recommend looking for a community that is a member of trusted organizations such as those below: